Diagnosis in Traditional Chinese Medicine | TCM

 Diagnostics in Traditional Chinese Medicine

-Diagnosis in Traditional Chinese Medicine (TCM) uses sensory perceptions to gather clinical information to subsequently analyze and interpret this data with the help of TCM principles.
+To come to a diagnosis in Traditional Chinese Medicine (TCM) the therapist uses sensory perceptions to gather clinical information to subsequently analyze and interpret this data with the help of TCM principles.
 This is usually done without resorting to any mechanical equipment.

 eBook - Chinese Massage and Bodywork